informal-org/informal/docs/spec/06 - Garbage Collection.md

 ## Pointer Lookup
 Each pointer contains metadata about the region pointer and the object index.
 The region pointer is simply a 62 KB aligned pointer with the bottom bits chopped off - we can directly expand it and access the region header without any layers of indirection.
 But how do we know where the object is within the region?
 Since there are no object headers, the data will appear as just a contiguous blob of bytes without a clear differentiator to search by.
 We instead rely on the region header to efficiently locate a particular object.
-The region header maintains a smallest_object_id and a bitset graveyard of collected objects which have now been compacted into.
+The region header maintains a smallest_object_id and a bitset graveyard of collected objects which are now dead and compacted.
+The post-compaction location of a given object ID can be computed from this using a subtraction, mask and popcount (indicating how many slots it has shifted over).

 ## (Almost) Pauseless